 Nothing Makes or Breaks Marketing Ops and Agility Like Technology

-Technology plays a critical role in enabling Marketing Ops to accomplish its tasks and faciliate agility.
+Technology plays a critical role in enabling Marketing Ops to accomplish its tasks and facilitate agility.

 In their “Realizing the Promise of Marketingmarketing activation Technology” study, ITSMA defines marketing technology as “the software for improving marketing and sales processes to achieve business objectives.”
 Marketing technology enables Marketing to create growth and generate value faster and better.
-It allows Marketing to master analytics and prioritize their focus to find, keep, and grow the value of customers while prove and improve its value.
+It allows Marketing to master analytics and prioritize its focus to find, keep, and grow the value of customers while proving and improving its value.
 Marketing technology is an expansive and expanding landscape.
 It has taken on a life of its own, and its influence is undeniable in the global economy.

 Even so, marketing technology is a tool.
 A necessary tool.
 Because the marketing technology landscape has exploded, it’s hard to know which tools are required and which are the nice-to-haves.
 Technology for its own sake can turn into the hunt for the next shiny toy.